PaulCreaserML/satellite_geotiff_geojson/README.md

 --- End of Demonstration ---

 (Note: The full list of coordinates for the buffer polygon has been truncated for brevity.)

+# Data display

+1. Online Tools (The Quickest Way)

+For a fast and easy visualization, web-based tools are your best bet.

+geojson.io: This is the most popular tool for this purpose.
+It's a free, interactive editor and viewer right in your browser.

+Run your Python script: python example.py.

+Copy the entire GeoJSON Feature object that is printed to your console.

+Go to geojson.io.

+Delete the sample text in the editor on the right and paste your copied GeoJSON.

+You will immediately see the buffer polygon rendered on the map.